 - Novelty (Nyhed) – The invention must not be known publicly at the time you file for the patent.
 This means that you must not publish articles or discuss in public forums the specific part of the product being patented.
 There is no problem talking about the rest of the product.

 - Inventive step (Opfindelseshøjde) – The invention must not be obvious for a professional in the particular field, but has to constitute something remarkably different.

 - Ability to be used industrially (Industriel anvendelighed)

 Patents are generally valid for 20 years starting from the date of filing.
-In most countries patent applications are published 18 months after the date of filing.
+In most countries, patent applications are published 18 months after the date of filing.
 During the first year after the date of filing one can file updated applications regarding the same invention (prioritetsansøgning).
-Already from the time of filing the application, it constitutes a great value, as it can serve as a basis for licensing deals, for example.

 A trademark is a word, phrase, symbol or a combination of words, phrases, symbols or figurative elements, that identifies and distinguishes the goods or services of one company from those of another.
 A trademark is typically denoted with a ” ™ ” symbol next to the logo or brand name.
 Organizations ranging from SMEs (Small and Medium-sized Enterprises) to huge multinationals use trademark registration systems to protect their brands.